Setting your location helps us to show you nearby providers and locations based on your healthcare needs.

 Most of the tracer will leave your body through your urine or stool within a day.
 So be sure to flush the toilet right after you use it, and wash your hands well with soap and water.
 The amount of radiation in the tracer is very small.
 This means it isn't a risk for people to be around you after the test.

-A kidney scan is a nuclear scanning test that is done to check kidney function or appearance.
 The results of a kidney scan are usually available in 2 days.

 The radioactive tracer flows evenly to and through each kidney at the same time.
 The kidneys are working normally.